Permafrost

 Permafrost contains large amounts of dead biomass that has accumulated throughout millennia without having had the chance to fully decompose and release its carbon, making tundra soil a carbon sink.
 As global warming heats the ecosystem, frozen soil thaws and becomes warm enough for decomposition to start anew, accelerating the permafrost carbon cycle.
 Depending on conditions at the time of thaw, decomposition can release either carbon dioxide or methane, and these greenhouse gas emissions act as a climate change feedback.
 The emissions from thawing permafrost will have a sufficient impact on the climate to impact global carbon budgets.
 It is difficult to accurately predict how much greenhouse gases the permafrost releases because the different thaw processes are still uncertain.
-There is widespread agreement that the emissions will be smaller than human-caused emissions and not large enough to result in runaway warming.
+There is widespread agreement that the emissions will be smaller than human-caused emissions and are not large enough to result in runaway warming.
 Instead, the annual permafrost emissions are likely comparable with global emissions from deforestation, or to annual emissions of large countries such as Russia, the United States or China.

 Apart from its climate impact, permafrost thaw brings more risks.
 Formerly frozen ground often contains enough ice that when it thaws, hydraulic saturation is suddenly exceeded, so the ground shifts substantially and may even collapse outright.
 Many buildings and other infrastructure were built on permafrost when it was frozen and stable, and so are vulnerable to collapse if it thaws.
 Estimates suggest nearly 70% of such infrastructure is at risk by 2050, and that the associated costs could rise to tens of billions of dollars in the second half of the century.
 Furthermore, between 13,000 and 20,000 sites contaminated with toxic waste are present in the permafrost, as well as natural mercury deposits, which are all liable to leak and pollute the environment as the warming progresses.
 Lastly, concerns have been raised about the potential for pathogenic microorganisms surviving the thaw and contributing to future pandemics.
 However, this is considered unlikely, and a scientific review on the subject describes the risks as "generally low".